tariqul-sagar/CGPA-Satisfaction-prediction/README.md

-This project was done by my team for my university.
+This project was done by me and my team for my university.